 npx @michaellatman/mcp-get@latest install @kimtaeyoon83/mcp-server-youtube-transcript

-To use with Claude Desktop, add this server configuration:
+To manually configure the server with Claude Desktop, add this configuration:

 {